 State Description

 on The actuator is turned on.

 off The actuator is turned off.

 unavailable Communication with the managed actuator is lost.

+OR

+DX2 or DX sensor packages are upgrading their sensor firmware.

 Unmanaged sensor/actuator states:

 State Description unmanaged Sensors or actuators are physically connected to the PRO3X but not managed yet.